 What are the three main takeaways you’re going to take with you after this experience?

 One of the major takeaways from this year’s seminar was how much the private sector sacrifices for the government.
-After visiting places such as Lockheed Martin and MITER, it was mind-blowing to see what they are doing for the federal government.
+After visiting places such as Lockheed Martin and MITRE, it was mind-blowing to see what they are doing for the federal government.
 Another main key aspect that I will take away from this year’s seminar is the notion that are so many aspects of national security to keep track of.
 I never thought of the various national security threats that some of the speakers addressed at the seminar.
 And lastly, I will always remember how every speaker emphasized the power that every single one of us, as individuals, has.
 All of the speakers motivated us to do more and take action if we wanted to see change.

 Why would you recommend this experience to a classmate?